ONS-Innovation/github-policy-dashboard/docs/dashboard/rulemap.md

 }
 ```

-A new check should now appear in the Dashboard under the appropriate preset.
+A new check should now appear in the dashboard under the appropriate preset.

 ## Changing Rule Presets